 Measuring ‘Quality of Life’ For ASD: shifting from diagnosis to happiness

-I recently returned from the Autism Europe Conference in Nice, France.
-The conference happens once every 3 years and highlights a variety of research presentations on many different topics about autism.
+I attended Autism Europe Conference in Nice, France in September, 2019.
+This conference happens once every 3 years and highlights a variety of research presentations on many different topics about autism.
 There was one keynote speaker who really intrigued me from Sweden’s Karolinska Institutet – Sven Bölte.
 His keynote presentation, From diagnosis to functioning and quality of life in autism, talked about how autism is discussed in terms of clinical symptoms but for autistic individuals, their families and large parts of society, the dimensions of functioning and quality of life are both more significant and accessible.
 In Sven’s lecture, a review was given on quality of life and functioning in autism, and why shifting attention from diagnosis to these dimensions is both meaningful and necessary.

 There is a need to develop supports and plans around quality of life and happiness rather than around the diagnostic symptoms of autism.